Lincoln’s Legacy at 200

 February 12, 2009 marked the 200th anniversary of the birth of Abraham Lincoln.

-For context on the Second American Revolution, the War Between the States, consider three quotes on the subject of revolution.
+For context on the Second American Revolution, the War Between the States, consider four quotes on the subject of revolution.

 Looking forward, Thomas Jefferson wrote, “If there be any among us who would wish to dissolve this Union or to change its republican form, let them stand undisturbed as monuments of the safety with which error of opinion may be tolerated where reason is left free to combat it.”
 (First Inaugural Address, March 4, 1801)